 Sky diving is one of the prime applications that makes use of free-fall motion for the purpose of amusement and enjoyment.
 The skydiver jumps off an aeroplane from a high point in the atmosphere.
 The gravitational pull of the earth then drags the skydiver to the ground, thereby allowing the skydiver to display free-fall motion.

 Bungee jumping is a sporting activity that involves a jumper leaping from a height with his feet tied to an elastic rope or string.
 When the jumper jumps from a high raised platform, he/she tend to display a free-fall motion because the only force helping the jumper move in such a situation is the gravitational force.

 8. Shells Falling after Firing

-When a bullet is fired from a gun, it moves forward in a horizontal direction exhibiting a horizontal straight-line motion.
+When a bullet is fired from a gun, it moves forward in a horizontal direction, exhibiting a horizontal straight-line motion.
 The plunger of the gun pulls the bullet shell back and allows it to fall to the ground.
 This falling of the shell on the ground is highly influenced by the gravitational pull of the earth.
 Hence, the bullet shells display a free-fall motion in real life.

 9. Ash of an Incense Stick

 An incense stick gets converted into ash after burning.
-The ash deposited on the tip of the incense stick experiences a gravitational pull from the earth that causes it to eventually falls to the ground.
+The ash deposited on the tip of the incense stick experiences a gravitational pull from the earth that causes it to eventually fall to the ground.
 Hence, it clearly demonstrates the existence of free-fall motion in everyday life.